tlh/workgroups.el/README.md

 With Workgroups, you can:

-- Store an unlimited list of window configs
+- Store an unlimited number of window configs

 - Save window configs to disk, and load them from disk